Postdoctoral Fellowships FAQ

 Information found here applies to all fellowships offered at the UNC Eshelman School of Pharmacy unless otherwise stated.

-Division of Pharmacotherapy and Experimental Therapeutics (DPET) offers industry-sponsored fellowships in Drug Development/Clinical Research, Global Drug Safety/Pharmacovigilance, Medical Affairs, Pharmacokinetics/Pharmacodynamics, and Regulatory Affairs.
-Fellows will spend time at Certara, Genentech, GlaxoSmithKline, IQVIA, Janssen, Nuventra, PPD, and United Therapeutics.
-Also, academic fellowships are offered in heart failure, HIV pharmacology, and oncology.
+The Division of Pharmacotherapy and Experimental Therapeutics (DPET) offers industry-sponsored fellowships in Drug Development/Clinical Research, Global Drug Safety/Pharmacovigilance, Medical Affairs, and Regulatory Affairs.
+Fellows will spend time at GlaxoSmithKline, PPD, and United Therapeutics.
+Academic fellowships are offered in oncology.
 A clinical pharmacology fellowship is also available through the T32 Postdoctoral Training program.

 More information about types of fellowships can be found here.

 Yes.
 However, the GSK sponsored Global Regulatory Affairs fellowship requires relocation to the company’s Collegeville, Pennsylvania campus for the full two years of the fellowship.